Logarithmic Donaldson-Thomas theory: Flavours of tropicalization

 \begin{definition}[{Cone complexes}] A \textit{rational polyhedral cone complex} is a topological space that is presented as a colimit of a partially ordered set of cones, where all arrows are given by isomorphisms onto proper faces.
 A \textit{morphism} of cone complexes is a continuous map

-such that the image of every cone in $\Sigma'$ is contained in a cone of $\Sigma$ and that is given by an integral linear map upon restriction to each cone of $\Sigma'$. \end{definition}
+such that (i) the image of every cone in $\Sigma'$ is contained in a cone of $\Sigma$ and (ii) the restriction of the map to any cone of $\Sigma'$ is given by an integer linear map. \end{definition}

-Cone complexes are nearly identical to the notion of a \textit{fan} considered in toric geometry~\cite{Ful93}.
+Cone complexes are nearly identical the \textit{fans} considered in toric geometry~\cite{Ful93}.
 The key differences are that they do not come equipped with a global embedding into a vector space, and two cones can intersect along a union of faces.
-Our hypotheses will typically be geared to force an intersection of cones to be a face of each.
+However, we will typically restrict to the case where an intersection of two cones is a face of each, so the main thing to keep in mind is the lack of a global embedding.
+Concretely, the reader may keep in mind that toric fans of $\mathbb P^1$ and $\mathbb A^2\setminus\{(0,0)\}$ are isomorphic as cone complexes.

-A cone complex is said to be \textit{smooth} if every cone is isomorphic to a standard orthant with its canonical integral structure.
+A cone complex is \textit{smooth} if every cone is isomorphic to a standard orthant with its canonical integral structure.
 We record two combinatorial notions associated to morphisms between cone complexes.

-\begin{definition}[Flat and reduced maps] Let $\Sigma$ be a smooth cone complex and let $\pi: \Sigma'\to \Sigma$ be a morphism of cone complexes.
+\begin{definition}[Flat maps and reduced fibers] Let $\Sigma$ be a smooth cone complex and let $\pi: \Sigma'\to \Sigma$ be a morphism of cone complexes.
 Then $\pi$ is \textit{flat} if the image of every cone of $\Sigma'$ is a cone of $\Sigma$.
 A flat map is said to have \textit{reduced fibers} if for every cone $\sigma'$ of $\Sigma'$ with image $\sigma$, the image of the lattice of $\sigma'$ is equal to the lattice of $\sigma$. \end{definition}